jplag/JPlag/README.md

 JPlag will ignore all files that end with one of the suffixes.

 ### `-c [files]`   (Compare) Compare a list of files
-Example: `java -jar jplag-yourVersion.jar root_dir -l java17 -c student1_file student2_file student3_file`
+Example: `java -jar jplag-yourVersion.jar -l java17 -c student1_file student2_file student3_file`
-This option should be the last one.
+This option must be the last one.
 JPlag will compare just a list of files pairwise.

 # Building JPlag